 Clet

-Originally from Bretagne (France), Clet Abraham, has been living in Italy for over 20 years, here in Florence he has his own studio in San Niccolò district.
+Originally from Bretagne (France), Clet Abraham has been living in Italy for over 20 years, here in Florence he has his own studio in the San Niccolò district.
 He created an absolutely original form of street art: he started to put mysteriously, funny stickers on the Florentine street signs, like David’s Michelangelo on a “no-entry” ban or a fish bones on a “turn” sign.
-Some years ago he also put a “nose” on the San Niccolò tower and a “common man” who was jumping on the Arno river from Santa Trinita Bridge (both of these art installations were removed by the city administration).
+Some years ago he also put a “nose” on the San Niccolò tower and a “common man” who was jumping on the Arno River from Santa Trinita Bridge (both of these art installations were removed by the city administration).

 Blub

-Blub is a Florentine artist and he often uses social networks like Instagram and Facebook to communicate with the community and spread his art-project, but he prefers to remain anonymous.
+Blub is a Florentine artist and he often uses social networks like Instagram and Facebook to communicate with the community and spread his art project, but he prefers to remain anonymous.

 Exit/Enter

-This Florentine artist known as Exit/Enter (who is sometimes signed only with K.) is famous in most of Italian cities, and also abroad.
+This Florentine artist known as Exit/Enter (who is sometimes signed only with K.) is famous in most Italian cities, and also abroad.
 Born in 1990, Tuscan, he started to create his art in 2013, first in Florence, and then expanded to many cities like Naples, Rome, Palermo, Venice.. and abroad Brussels, Lisbon, Valencia, Barcelona, Amsterdam, just to name a few.
-He is famous for the stylized line figures holding a read heart or a balloon.
+He is famous for the stylized line figures holding a red heart or a balloon.

-His drawings are minimalist, the artist uses almost always only sprays and mainly chooses ruined walls to show his creative art to public.
+His drawings are minimalist, the artist uses almost always only sprays and mainly chooses ruined walls to show his creative art to the public.
 If you see one and stop, you can read a positive message of love, of peace (like “share the positive” or simply “fly away”) and smile for a moment.
 Why this name?
-The artisit explains: “ ‘Enter’ came when I looked for a ‘surname’ in order to create the Facebook profile.
+The artist explains: “ ‘Enter’ came when I looked for a ‘surname’ in order to create the Facebook profile.
 ‘Exit Enter’ was perfect.
 When you go out, you always go somewhere.”

 Recently Exit/Enter presented his work at the Street Art Museum in Amsterdam.